deining/LaTeX/README.md

 1. Pressing `Ctrl+S` will save the document and generate PDF in the **PDF** folder
 2. To check the generated PDF click on the PDF file.
 However **It will take 20/30 seconds to open the preview for the first time.
 So, do not panic**.
 After that, it will generate and preview the pdf instantly.
 3. Your code will be automatically saved and the PDF will generate automatically each time you edit something
-4. You can see all the error logs in the **Terminal > Output > Latex Compiler** as well as in the Latex Workshop sidebar
+4. You can see all the error logs in the **Terminal > Output > LaTeX Compiler** as well as in the LaTeX Workshop sidebar
 5. If it shows **Error showing PDF** or in case of any inconvenience, just reload the browser or press `Ctrl+R`
 6. **Just use it as you use Visual Studio Code**
 7. Do not delete the `devcontainer.json` file.
 However you can edit the properties there to customize many things!

-## To use with LuaLatex or any other Tex program
+## To use with LuaLaTeX or any other TeX program

 Add this line to your main .tex file